seomoz/interpol/README.md

   # Needed by all tools.
   config.endpoint_definition_files = Dir["config/endpoints/*.yml"]

-  # Determines which versioned endpoint definition Interpol uses
+  # Determines which versioned response endpoint definition Interpol uses
   # for a request.
 You can also use a block form, which yields
   # the rack env hash and the endpoint object as arguments.
   # This is useful when you need to extract the version from a
   # request header (e.g. Accept) or from the request URI.
   #
-  # Needed by Interpol::StubApp, Interpol::ResponseSchemaValidator
+  # Needed by Interpol::StubApp and Interpol::ResponseSchemaValidator.
+  config.response_version '1.0'

+  # Determines which versioned response endpoint definition Interpol uses
+  # for a request.
+You can also use a block form, which yields
+  # the rack env hash and the endpoint object as arguments.
+  # This is useful when you need to extract the version from a
+  # request header (e.g. Content-Type) or from the request URI.
+  #
-  # and Interpol::Sinatra::RequestParamsParser.
+  # Needed by Interpol::Sinatra::RequestParamsParser.
-  config.api_version '1.0'
+  config.request_version '1.0'

   # Determines the stub app response when the requested version is not
   # available.
 This block will be eval'd in the context of a